DhirajBhakta/reflections/archi.md

     - Eg: All logging should happen centrally
     - Eg: REST/HTTP is the standard integration style
     - Due to their technical nature, practises tend to change more than principles
+- After defining the standards, principles and practises, make it easy for the developers to follow them.. dont make it a burden.
+    - Write a real-world _exemplar_ service (which is actually running in PROD in the company) which follows all the principles, practises.
+New devs love imitation.
+    - You can write the _boilerplate_ for each microservice, or something that generates the boilerplate.
+Eg; `arc-react-tools`, `arc-react-boilerplate`, `phoenix` as tomcat wrapper, `arda` as flask boilerplate
+        - Common stuff like health checking, exposing metrics exposing HTTP endpoints etc can be inside this boilerplate
+        - If you write the boilerplate and make it mandatory, you also need to worry about how to _upgrade_ this boilerplate in already running microservices !
+- If you are working in an organization that places lots of restrictions on how developers can do their work, then microservices may not be for you.